 You can never predict when you will need immediate medical attention.
 Furthermore, any plan purchased through the Obamacare marketplace will include emergency services.
 This is one of the 10 essential health benefits of Obamacare.
-Emergency only health insurance coverage provides protection against high emergency room bills.
+Emergency-only health insurance coverage provides protection against high emergency room bills.
 Read our resource about urgent care cost without insurance, if you are not eligible to get coverage.

 Why are ER visits so expensive?
-Many of the ER physicians are independent contractors.
+Many ER physicians are independent contractors.
 They are not primary care physicians, so they might not be part of PPO healthcare networks.
-Many of the ER equipment is for life-saving purposes; therefore, it has a higher price tag.
+ER equipment is for life-saving purposes; therefore, it comes with a higher price tag.
 You cannot be certain of how high your emergency room bill will be, but you can be sure that it will be higher than normal.

 Can You Get Emergency Only Health Coverage?

 Yes, you have the opportunity to get health coverage.
 Why not regain control of your healthcare budget?
 It pays to plan ahead.
 This urgent care coverage might be the best for traveling salesmen.
 You can’t predict what will happen on the road.
 By being proactive, you can protect your financial well-being.

 Compare Quotes And Get Covered With FirstQuote Health